Mortgage rates fall for first time in months

-MBA’s weekly survey shows the 30-year fixed-rate mortgage rate falling to 7.06%, down from 7.16 a week earlier, and applications decreasing for the sixth-straight week.
+The MBA’s weekly survey shows the 30-year fixed-rate mortgage rate falling to 7.06 percent, down from 7.16 a week earlier, and applications decreasing for the sixth straight week.
 Rates, however, remained near the highest level in two decades.

-The share of adjustable-rate mortgages (ARM’s), which rose recently as mortgage rates surged, declined from the previous week to 11.8% of total applications.
+The share of adjustable-rate mortgages, which rose recently as mortgage rates surged, declined from the previous week to 11.8 percent of total applications.

 Despite the small drop in the 30-year fixed rate, mortgage rates are significantly higher than last year and continue to challenge buyers and the housing market overall.

-“Apart from the ARM loan rate, rates for all other loan types were more than three percentage points higher than they were a year ago,” Joel Kan, MBA’s vice president, and deputy chief economist, said in a statement.
+“Apart from the ARM loan rate, rates for all other loan types were more than three percentage points higher than they were a year ago,” Joel Kan, the MBA’s vice president and deputy chief economist, said in a statement.

 “These elevated rates continue to put pressure on both purchase and refinance activity and have added to the ongoing affordability challenges impacting the broader housing market, as seen in the deteriorating trends in housing starts and home sales,” Kan added.

-Meanwhile, the share of refinancing activity stayed low as homeowners are hesitant to risk losing their low rates.
+Meanwhile, the share of refinance activity stayed low as homeowners remained hesitant to risk losing their low rates.

 “With most homeowners locked into significantly lower rates, refinance applications continued to run more than 80 percent below last year’s pace, while the refinance share of applications was 28.6 percent — the fifth straight week below 30 percent,” Kan said.